Quantum geometry in correlated electron phases: from flat band to dispersive band: Quantum geometry in correlated electron phases of flat-band systems

 whose real and imaginary parts are the quantum metric and the Berry curvature, respectively~\cite{Provost1980,Resta2011}.
 Because the quantum geometric tensor describes the geometric properties of Bloch electrons in momentum space, it is an essential quantity in the study of quantum geometry.

 Let us first turn to the superfluid weight.
 Assuming fully gapped $s$-wave superconductivity again, the superfluid weight in the flat-band limit is given by~\cite{Peotta2015,Liang2017},

 where we have used the fact that $\nu_n^*$ is $\bm{k}$-independent in a flat-band system.
 Thus, in the flat-band limit, a finite quantum metric yields superconductivity.
 This formula indicates that in flat-band systems, where electrons in real space are localized, the supercurrent is carried via the overlap of Wannier functions, producing a finite superconducting response such as the zero resistivity and the Meissner effect.
-In the flat-band superconductivity of twisted-multilayer graphene~\cite{Cao2018,Hao2021,Park2021}, the quantum geometric origin of the superfluid weight has been verified by theoretically~\cite{Hu2019,Xie2020,Julku2020,Hirobe2025} and experimentally~\cite{Tian2023,Tanaka2025,Banerjee2025}.
+In the flat-band superconductivity of twisted-multilayer graphene~\cite{Cao2018,Hao2021,Park2021}, the theories~\cite{Hu2019,Xie2020,Julku2020,Hirobe2025} and the experiments~\cite{Tian2023,Tanaka2025,Banerjee2025} indicate the quantum geometric origin of the superfluid weight.
 In certain topologically nontrivial flat-band systems, Eq.~\eqref{eq:Ds_flat} is bounded from below by topological invariants including the Chern number; in such cases, superconductivity is ensured by topology~\cite{Peotta2015,Xie2020,Herzog2022prl,Yu2023,Prijon2025}.

+Note that Eq.~\eqref{eq:Ds_flat} itself is, strictly speaking, an incomplete formula in systems with sublattice degrees of freedom~\cite{Huhtinen2022-mu}.
+This problem arises from the fact that the quantum metric depends on the positions of the sublattices while the superfluid weight should not in an explicit way.
+This issue can be resolved by taking the vertex correction into account or by replacing the quantum metric with the one minimized among all possible choices of the sublattice coordinates, namely the minimal quantum metric~\cite{Huhtinen2022-mu}.
+Practically, on the other hand, sublattices are often located on high-symmetry positions within a unit cell, and the quantum metric as naturally defined coincides with the minimal quantum metric.
+As a result, Eq.~\eqref{eq:Ds_flat} is valid in many cases, and its application is sometimes found in the literature.

 Magnetism likewise reflects geometric structure in the flat-band limit, where the noninteracting spin susceptibility reads,